Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 Out[5]: [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]
 ```

 Here, we've specified the default value for `n` to be 5.
-That is, if no value is passed in for `n`, we assign the value of 5 to it.
-So you'll notice in the first function call to `get_evens()` where we pass no arguments, we get the same output as if we pass in the value 5 (which makes sense, since we set 5 as the default).
-Meanwhile, when we pass in other values (14 and 20), we get the same results as before.
-This is the point of setting a default parameter value - if the caller of the function specifies a value for that parameter, then that is the value used in the function; otherwise, the default value that was specified is used.
+That is, if no value is passed in for `n`, we assign the value of 5.
+You'll notice in the first function call to `get_evens()` where we pass no arguments, we get the same output as if we pass in the value 5 (which makes sense, since we set 5 as the default).
+Meanwhile, when we pass in other values (14 and 20), we get the same results as we saw when no default value was passed.
+This is the point of setting a default parameter value - if the caller of the function specifies a value for that parameter, then that is the value used in the function; otherwise, the specified default value is used.

 Okay, so those are the basics!
-We can of course define our functions with multiple parameters, and then pass in multiple arguments for those parameters when calling the function.
-And just like we can specify a default value for a single parameter, we can also specify default values for multiple parameters if we would like.
+We can also define our functions with multiple parameters, and then pass in multiple arguments for those parameters when calling the function.
+Similar to specifying a default value for a single parameter, we can specify default values for multiple parameters.
 Let's first modify our function so that we by default return a list of evens from the user inputted range (defined by `n`), but also give the user the option to input a different divisor (instead of 2) that will then return numbers in the inputted range that are divisible by the inputted divisor (i.e. the multiples of that number).
 We'll also change our function name and the name of the returned list (`evens`) so that they become more descriptive (our function is no longer outputting just evens).

 ```python
 In [1]: def get_multiples(n=5, divisor=2):